 Cupid’s Code: Tweaking an Algorithm Can Alter the Course of Finding Love Online

-A few strategic changes to dating apps could lead to more and better matches, a Stanford GSB professor finds.
+A few strategic changes to dating apps could lead to more and better matches.

 For couples in the U.S., meeting online is the most common first step toward coupledom.
 The internet officially edged out friends as the most effective matchmaker for straight Americans almost a decade ago — and for same-sex couples, several years before that.